A primer on semiconvex functions in general potential theories: A semiconvexity characterization of

-It is well-known that a function is affine if and only if it is simultaneously convex and concave.
-An interesting fact which helps to understand the notion of quasi-convexity is that functions which are both quasi-convex and quasi-concave must be differentiable with Lipschitz gradient (that is, of class $C^{1,1}$).
-Of course, we say that $u$ is quasi-concave if $-u$ is quasi-convex.
+It is well known that a function is affine if and only if it is simultaneously convex and concave.
+An interesting fact which helps to understand the notion of semiconvexity is that functions which are both semiconvex and semiconcave must be differentiable with Lipschitz gradient (that is, of class $C^{1,1}$).\syid{C11@$C^{1,1}(X)$!the space of functions in $C^1(X)$ with Lipschitz gradient on $X$} Of course, we say that $u$ is semiconcave if $-u$ is semiconvex.

-This characterization is included in \cite{hlkry} as an appendix, and was previously to be found in~\cite{hlqc}, in an appendix beginning as follows: ``It is interesting that the condition that a function be $ C^{1,1}$ is directly related to quasi-convexity, in fact it is equivalent to the function being simultaneously quasi-convex and quasi-concave.
+This characterization is included in \cite{hlkry} as an appendix, and was previously to be found in~\cite{hlqc}, in an appendix beginning as follows: ``It is interesting that the condition that a function be $ C^{1,1}$ is directly related to semiconvexity, in fact it is equivalent to the function being simultaneously semiconvex and semiconcave.
 This was probably first observed by Hiriart-Urruty and Plazanet in \cite{hiriart}.
 An alternate proof appeared in \cite{eber}.''